Nagorno-Karabakh: Etymology

-Armenians living in the area often call Nagorno-Karabakh Artsakh (Արցախ), the name of the 10th province of the ancient Kingdom of Armenia.
-Urartian inscriptions (9th–7th centuries BC) use the name Urtekhini for the region.
+Armenians call Nagorno-Karabakh Artsakh (Արցախ) Urartian inscriptions (9th–7th centuries BC) use the name Urtekhini for the region.
 Ancient Greek sources called the area Orkhistene.

 History

 Antiquity and Early Middle Ages

 The Amaras Monastery, founded in the 4th century by St Gregory the Illuminator.
 In the 5th century, Mesrop Mashtots, inventor of the Armenian alphabet, established at Amaras the first school to use his script.